 Arterial occlusions, including fatal myocardial infarction, stroke, retinal arterial occlusions associated in some cases with permanent visual impairment or vision loss, stenosis of large arterial vessels of the brain, severe peripheral vascular disease, renal artery stenosis (associated with worsening, labile or treatment-resistant hypertension), and the need for urgent revascularization procedures have occurred in Iclusig-treated patients.
 Patients with and without cardiovascular risk factors, including patients age 50 years or younger, experienced these events.
 Arterial occlusion adverse events were more frequent with increasing age and in patients with history of ischaemia, hypertension, diabetes, or hyperlipidaemia.

-The risk of arterial occlusive events is likely to be dose-related (see sections 4.2 and 5.1).
+The risk of arterial occlusive events is likely to be dose-related (see sections 4.8 and 5.1).

 Iclusig should not be used in patients with a history of myocardial infarction, prior revascularization or stroke, unless the potential benefit of treatment outweighs the potential risk (see sections 4.2 and 4.8).
-In these patients, alternative treatment options should also be considered before starting treatment with ponatinib.

 Before starting treatment with ponatinib, the cardiovascular status of the patient should be assessed, including history and physical examination, and cardiovascular risk factors should be actively managed.
 Cardiovascular status should continue to be monitored and medical and supportive therapy for conditions that contribute to cardiovascular risk should be optimised during treatment with ponatinib.
+The safety of ponatinib treatment has not been studied in patients with atrial fibrillation.

 Monitoring for evidence of arterial occlusion should be performed and if decreased vision or blurred vision occurs, an ophthalmic examination (including fundoscopy) should be performed.
 Iclusig should be interrupted immediately in case of arterial occlusion.
-A benefit-risk consideration should guide a decision to restart Iclusig therapy (see sections 4.2 and 4.8).
+A benefit -risk consideration should guide a decision to restart Iclusig therapy (see sections 4.2 and 4.8).

 Monitoring for evidence of thromboembolism should be performed.
 Iclusig should be interrupted immediately in case of thromboembolism.
-A benefit-risk consideration should guide a decision to restart Iclusig therapy (see sections 4.2 and 4.8).
+A benefit -risk consideration should guide a decision to restart Iclusig therapy (see sections 4.2 and 4.8).

 Retinal venous occlusions associated in some cases with permanent visual impairment or vision loss have occurred in Iclusig-treated patients.
 If decreased vision or blurred vision occurs, an ophthalmic examination (including fundoscopy) should be performed.